 Principal interest(s): Neurodevelopment and developmental disorders

-Piero Carninci is a deputy center director and a division director at the Division of Genomics Technologies, RIKEN Center for Life Science Technologies in Yokohama, Japan.
+Piero Carninci is a deputy director at the RIKEN Center for Integrative Medical Sciences in Yokohama, Japan.

 Principal interest(s): FANTOM, Human Cell Atlas, Single cell genomics

 Anna Ceresto is a professor, and a Group Leader for Molecular Virology Lab, in the Centre for Integrative Biology (CIBIO) at the University of Trento (Italy)

 Principal interest(s): the precision tools for genome editing (viral and non-viral vectors and CRISPR/Cas derived nucleases).

 Area(s) of research: her main area of research is the Molecular Biology.

 Emmanuelle CharpentierDirector, Department of Regulation in Infection Biology, Max Planck Institute for Infection Biology